Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 swan

-The Whooper Swan is another Eurasian bird, which migrates extensively between its summer and winter homes.
+The Whooper Swan is another Eurasian bird that migrates extensively between its summer and winter homes.
 Some Whooper Swans have even made a home in North America, but only on the West Coast.
 These birds established themselves in America by flying the distance across the Bering Sea.

 Also read12 Tips on How to Keep Squirrels OUT of Bird Feeders